topeterk/HitCounterManager/README.md

 # HitCounterManager - A Dark Souls inspired Hit Counter

-Free Hit Counter that is running in the background, so you can focus on your stream.
+**Free Hit Counter** that is running in the background, so you can focus on your stream.
 No need to keep any windows open for a window capture any more.
 Initially designed for Dark Souls and similar games but supports any game.
+Just add the local HTML file to you broadcasting software and the setup is done.
+**Works completely offline, no account or login required.**

 To see some **screenshots** of this application go to the **[Wiki pages](../../wiki)**.
 To see **how to** use the application watch the **[Tutorial on YouTube](https://www.youtube.com/watch?v=iXGExlS4xeM)**.